MickaelMorgado/MickaelMorgado/README.md

 Based in Faro, Portugal, I’m a web and game developer specializing in modern JavaScript frameworks and Unreal Engine.
 I approach every challenge with a solution-oriented mindset, often exploring unconventional methods to solve complex problems and deliver results beyond standard patterns.
 My focus is on building robust, maintainable digital experiences—combining industry best practices with innovative thinking to achieve scalable, high-quality outcomes.

 ### Currently Working On

+Here are some of my key daily projects, alongside several personal initiatives not listed here:

 - **[Emitters Game](https://emittersgame.com/)** - One of my biggest, dedicated and challenging project
 - **MikasCodesApp** - My daily toolbox when it comes to work
 - Always expending my development toolkit and workflows to improve productivity
 - Always creating webpages script using **My Enhanced JS** & **Tampermonkey**

 ### What I'm Learning

+- Modern JavaScript frameworks
 - Advanced Unreal Engine 4/5 techniques
-- Modern JavaScript frameworks
 - Game development
 - Browser extensions (but my special one, is **My Enhanced JS**, damn I love it so much!)